codeforamerica/trailsyserver/README.md

 ### Heroku setup

-(more instructions to come on DB user setup -- you need a user that can create databases and tables.
+(Note: more instructions to come -- for example, you need a database user that can create databases and tables.
 After setup, you can remove those privileges if you prefer.)

-To set up an instance on Heroku, you need a instance of PostGIS available (we're currently using one installed an EC2 server)
+To set up an instance on Heroku, you need a instance of PostGIS available (we're currently using one installed an EC2 server.)

+An Amazon S3 account may soon be required for photo storage, but that depends on how photo storage gets built out.

 To install on Heroku, you'll need to set the following app config vars: